 Carrier oils are a vital part of any essential oil regime.
-They are frequently blended with essential oils, thus making the essential oils safer to use and actually, more effective.
+They are frequently blended with essential oils, thus making the essential oils safer to use and more effective.
 However, carrier oils also have many benefits on their own, providing the skin with essential fatty acids, fat-soluble vitamins and antioxidants.

 What is a carrier oil?

 Carrier oils (also known as vegetable oils, fixed oils, or base oils) are naturally derived from the fatty parts of plants such as nuts, seeds, and kernels.
-Unlike essential oils, these oils are fairly tolerant to oxygen and do not evaporate in the same way that essential oils do.
+Unlike essential oils, these oils are relatively tolerant to oxygen and do not evaporate in the same way that essential oils do.

 They are given the term ‘carrier oil‘ as they carry essential oils onto the skin.
 In almost all cases, you should dilute essential oils before applying them to your skin.
-When used carelessly, many essential oils can cause severe irritation, sensitisation, and redness when they are applied undiluted to the skin.
+When used carelessly, many essential oils can cause severe irritation, sensitisation, and redness when applied undiluted to the skin.
 It is very important to use essential oils safely.

 Processing methods